airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

     Wearing Dressy Clothes: 1
     Football: 1

-Now, if we just memorize which position each of these are in, we have
+Now, if we just memorize which position each of these are in, we have:

     Me
     1101